A dozen squirrel monkeys were stolen from a Louisiana zoo, officials say

 Zoo officials are working with local, state and federal agencies to investigate the theft, according to the Facebook post.
 Broussard Police Chief Vance Olivier told KLAF that authorities are reviewing surveillance footage from around the zoo to try to locate a suspect, who will face a burglary charge.

-Earlier in the month, a clouded leopard escaped its enclosure after it was intentionally cut, according to authorities, who said the langur monkey habitat area was also cut but none of those animals escaped.
-The leopard was eventually captured and returned to its enclosure.
+Earlier in the month, a clouded leopard escaped her enclosure after it was intentionally cut, according to authorities, who said the langur monkey habitat area was also cut but none of those animals escaped.
+The leopard was eventually captured and returned to her enclosure.

-A Dallas Police Department spokesperson told NBC News the agency is aware of the theft of the monkeys in Louisiana and that it's "going to be part of the ongoing investigation."
+A spokesperson for the Dallas Police told NBC News the department is aware of the theft of the monkeys in Louisiana and that it’s “going to be part of the ongoing investigation.”

 A spokesperson for the Broussard Police Department could not immediately be reached for comment.